testfairy/docs/docs/020_App_Distribution/100_Auto_Update.md

 ![](/img/auto-update-dashboard-place.png)

+## How to downgrade?

+Auto-update works only in cases where version is unique and the new version was uploaded *after* the old version.
+The version number is not important, only the upload date.
+Therefore, in order to downgrade users from version 1.5 to 1.4, please re-upload version 1.4 with a new name (1.41?) and mark it as an auto-update version.

 **Please note:** Auto-Update will upgrade all the previous installations of this app to the current version.
 When your app starts, the SDK will check if a new version is available and is marked for auto update.
 If so, the user will see a message telling him that a new version is ready and if asking him if he wants to updated.